The Order Process

 + Once your order has been placed, it cannot be changed or canceled.

 + Since we are unable assist personally with the furniture assembly of an international order, it is the customer’s responsibility to fully assemble it.
 However, we will provide assembly manuals and the necessary tools.
 If you need any more help with assembly or have any questions, feel free to email us.

 When placing an order, please confirm that your item will be able to fit through the entrance, doorways, and hallways leading to its destination.
-Depending on whether your item is delivered fully assembled or in pieces to be assembled once delivered, the spatial requirements to move it in will differ.
+Depending on whether your item is delivered fully assembled or unassembled, the spatial requirements to move it in will differ.
 Refer to the item’s webpage for details about its delivery type and its complete measurements.